Integrity management: Increased public awareness and expectations

-Media attention given to ethical lapses means that companies are increasingly being held responsible for unethical behavior including corruption, labour issues and the poor working conditions in their own operations, in those of their subsidiaries, as well as for the actions of subcontractors acting on their behalf.
-An early example of the demand for responsibility starting to take hold was in the early 1990s when the reputation of a major footwear corporation was severely damaged, the brand devalued, and the company subjected to consumer boycotts after the discovery of the supplier's poor labor standards.
-Child labour watchdogs found children as young as 10 working for Nike making shoes, clothing and footballs in Pakistan and Cambodia.
+The media attention given to ethical lapses means that companies are increasingly being held responsible for unethical behavior including corruption, labor issues, and the poor working conditions in their own operations, in those of their subsidiaries, as well as for the actions of subcontractors acting on their behalf.
+An early example of the demand for responsibility starting to take hold was in the early 1990s when the reputation of a major footwear corporation was severely damaged, the brand devalued, and the company was subjected to consumer boycotts after the discovery of the supplier's poor labor standards.
+Child labor watchdogs found children as young as 10 working for Nike making shoes, clothing and footballs in Pakistan and Cambodia.

 Appalling workplace conditions have existed for centuries.
 However, the media has now made ethical transgressions readily public.
 In fact, according to a briefing by the Institute of Business Ethics, in 2009 there were 25 media stories on corporate ethical lapses in the extractive industries alone.
 Reported issues for this sector included environmental matters and allegations of human rights abuses in emerging markets, as well as accusations that oil companies were dumping toxic material in West Africa.
 The briefing also highlighted the amount of negative media attention given to the wider retail sector in 2009.
 Numerous stories exposed unethical practices, such as exploiting sweatshop labour, and accused some retailers of posing a danger to indigenous communities in Africa.

 The impact of such negative exposure can include: